 - 3. Fill out the Create an Elasticsearch endpoint fields as follows: - In the Name field, type a human-readable name for the endpoint. - In the Log format field, enter the data to send to Elasticsearch.
 See the example format section for details. - In the URL field, type the Elasticsearch endpoint URL that includes a port to which logs should be sent.
 Be sure this port can receive incoming TCP traffic from Fastly. - In the Index field, enter the name of the Elasticsearch index to send logs to.
 The index must follow the Elasticsearch index format rules.
 We support strftime interpolated variables inside braces prefixed with a pound symbol.
-For example, #{%F} will interpolate as YYYY-MM-DD with today's date. - In the Maximum logs field, optionally enter the maximum number of logs to append to a batch, if non-zero. - In the Maximum bytes field, optionally enter the maximum size of log batch. - In the BasicAuth user field, optionally enter your basic authentication username. - In the BasicAuth password field, optionally enter your basic authentication password. - In the TLS Hostname field, optionally type the hostname used to verify the server's certificate.
+For example, #{%F} will interpolate as YYYY-MM-DD with today's date. - In the Pipeline field, optionally enter the ID of the Elasticsearch ingest pipeline to apply pre-process transformations to before indexing (for example, my_pipeline_id). - In the Maximum logs field, optionally enter the maximum number of logs to append to a batch, if non-zero. - In the Maximum bytes field, optionally enter the maximum size of log batch. - In the BasicAuth user field, optionally enter your basic authentication username. - In the BasicAuth password field, optionally enter your basic authentication password. - In the TLS Hostname field, optionally type the hostname used to verify the server's certificate.
 This can be either the Common Name (CN) or Subject Alternate Name (SAN). - In the TLS CA certificate field, optionally copy and paste the certification authority (CA) certificate used to verify that the origin server's certificate is valid.
 The certificate you upload must be in PEM format.
 Consider uploading the certificate if it's not signed by a well-known certification authority.
-This value is not required if your TLS certificate is signed by a wellknown authority. - In the TLS client certificate field, optionally copy and paste the TLS client certificate used to authenticate to the origin server.
+This value is not required if your TLS certificate is signed by a well-known authority. - In the TLS client certificate field, optionally copy and paste the TLS client certificate used to authenticate to the origin server.
 The TLS client certificate you upload must be in PEM format and must be accompanied by a client certificate.
 A TLS client certificate allows your server to authenticate that Fastly is performing the connection. - In the TLS client key field, optionally copy and paste the TLS client key used to authenticate to the backend server.
 The TLS client key you upload must be in PEM format and must be accompanied by a TLS client certificate.
 A TLS client key allows your server to authenticate that Fastly is performing the connection. - 4.
 Click the Advanced options link of the Create an Elasticsearch endpoint page.
 The Advanced options appear.